PaulKorDev/ArchitecturePatterns/README.md

 To create an object, PoolObject receives a FactoryMethod from the constructor.
 The PoolObject also receives ReturnEffect and GetEffect methods, because sometimes you may need more functionality than just SetActive, for example, initialize the object just before receiving it.
 ### Example
 In the “ExampleObjectPool” folder you can see how I created concrete object pool for conrete object.
 On the scene with the same name you can test my ObjectPool, creating objects with click.

+## Reactive Property
+I copied this code from somewhere, but it's better to use UniRx.
+### How it works?
+Create variable with type of reactive class and add listener for created variable.